Focus points

 Digestive system

-The digestive system of older horses works slower.
-They will also find it more difficult to absorb the nutrients from the feed.
+The digestive system of older horses works less efficient.
+Movement of feed through the intestines may slow down, and the ability to absorb nutrients for the feed decreases.
 Older horses’ energy needs are therefore higher, as they digest food less effectively and absorb the nutrients offered less efficiently.

 Coat shedding